Arthroscopic Shoulder Decompression

 Contact One of the Best Orthopedic Surgeons in Beverly Hills

-Steven W. Meier, M.D. is known as a leading surgeon within his specialty, and patients with difficult and complex joint disorders often seek him out for a second opinion or for revisional surgery.
+Steven W. Meier, M.D. is known as a leading surgeon within his specialty for orthopedic services and sports medicine, and patients with difficult and complex joint disorders often seek him out for a second opinion or for revisional surgery.
 As a result, patients sometimes travel from out-of-state and even overseas to receive his medical care.
 Dr. Meier has refined how to individualize and streamline medicine to meet the demands of high-performance individuals and provides the same level of progressive treatment to athletes and non-athletes alike.